-The objective of a spread bet is to allow an investor to gain leveraged exposure to the movement in the value of the underlying FX currency pair (whether up or down), without actually needing to buy or sell the underlying FX currency pair.
+The objective of the spread bet is to allow an investor to gain leveraged exposure to the movement in the value of the underlying commodity (whether up or down), without actually needing to buy or sell the underlying commodity.
 The exposure is leveraged since the spread bet only requires a small proportion of the notional value of the contract to be put down upfront as initial margin and is one of the key features of spread bets.
-As an example, if an investor buys a GBPUSD spread bet worth £2 per pip (i.e. each 0.0001 movement in the price) with an initial margin of 3.33% and an underlying price of 1.30400 [we use one price for simplicity], the initial investment will be £869.33 [Trade size x Price x Margin requirement as a % = (£2 / 0.0001) x 1.30400 x 3.33%].
-The effect of the 30:1 leverage has resulted in a notional value of the contract of £26,080 (£869.33 x 30).
-This essentially means that for each 1 pip change in the price of the underlying, the value of the spread bet changes by £2 - i.e. a 1 pip move in the direction of the client's trade means the client makes £2, and a 1 pip move against the direction of the client's trade means the client loses £2.
+As an example, if an investor buys a WTI Crude oil spread bet worth £2 per point (each point being a change of 0.01 in the price) with an initial margin of 10% and an underlying buy price of 39.710, the initial investment will be £794.20 (Trade Size x Price x Margin requirement as a % = (£2 / 0.01) x 39.710 x 10%).
+The effect of the 10:1 leverage has resulted in a notional value of the contract of £7,942 (£39.71 x 100 x 2).
+This essentially means that each 1 point change in the price of the underlying, the value of the spread bet changes by £2 - i.e. a 1 point move in the direction of the client's trade means the client makes £2 and similarly a 1 point move against the client's trade means the client loses £2.

-A spread bet does not have a pre-defined maturity date and is therefore open-ended.
-As a result, there is no recommended holding period and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.
-However, these products are not intended for long term investment and are subject to swap charges for each night the position is held open.
+A spread bet on a commodity does not have a pre-defined expiry date.
+There is no recommended holding period and it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.

-Failure to deposit additional funds in order to meet the margin requirement as a result of negative price movement may result in the spread bet being auto closed.
+Failure to deposit additional funds in order to meet the margin requirement as a result of negative price movement may result in the spread bet being auto-closed.
 Assuming that only one position is being open at the time on the account, this may occur when equity on the account reaches 50% of minimum margin required for this particular open position.
 Capital Index also retains the ability to unilaterally terminate any spread bet contract where it deems that the terms of the contract have been breached.